-Round Ball in Ankara: A blog dedicated to football lovers in Ankara (except for those who like Ankaraspor obviously)
+The Round Ball in Ankara!
+Dedicated to football lovers in Ankara (Except for those who follow Osmanlispor)

 What is Ata going on about around the 48 minute mark?
 He says something about the cash flow problems having to do with a lack of Gucu fans coming out for the matches.
 He then says Gecekondu will show up and Jim will show up and Gencler fans show up for Gencler matches.
 He's got it all almost completely ass backward.
 Attendance at Gucu matches tends to be much higher than at Gencler matches.
 And the lowest attendance we've recently experienced is when Gecekondu DIDN'T show up because the Gokceks priced the tickets wayyyy out of their reach.
 C'mon, Ata.
 When it comes to Ankara, ask the questions, and let Chris do the talking.

 Sorry, Ata.
 I reflected on the matter a bit more and just realized that before I dish out any criticism, I should express my appreciation.
 The fact that you are even doing such a podcast is laudable.
 Keep up the good work.

 Totally agree with Damon's final remarks ....the podcast is a great footie vehicle and we at The Round Ball in Ankara support you and what you are doing.A Happy and Successful New Year to Ata and his team on the podcast from all the kankas.